nnursimulu/Single_cell_cell_type_classifier/README.md

 # Single-cell cell-type classifier

+Code and data in this repository is for building and testing cell type classifiers based on the PBMC68K dataset.
 The data used to build the single-cell cell-type classifiers comes from https://github.com/10XGenomics/single-cell-3prime-paper/tree/master/pbmc68k_analysis and concerns the publication by Zheng et al, 2017.
 Running scripts in this repository requires R, a Unix shell and Python3.
 I have run this code using Python v3.6.8 and using the Niagara supercomputer.
 The section dependencies hightlights the dependencies required and the specific version with which the scripts were run.
 Some scripts are written in a manner suited for parallel computing, when intense resources were found to be required.

 Follow the following steps to reproduce the results I obtained.